 3. Mood behavior

 The heart rate, breathing, and blood pressure will change when someone experiences happiness, sadness, or anger.
-The emotions affect your eye color.
+Emotions affect your eye color.
 The pigments in the iris compress apart.
 It makes it darker or lighter when the size of the pupil changes.
 The size of pupils depends on their emotional state.
-The pupils become smaller in bright light and make irises appear lighter.
+The pupils become smaller in bright light and make the irises appear lighter.

 4. Raw food diet and detoxing

 There’s a theory that the irises’ color and the internal organs’ health are connected.
 It is called iridology.
-A natural health and detox expert believes that the inner eye is connected with the digestive system.
+A natural health and detox expert believes the inner eye is connected to the digestive system.

 Eating plenty of fruits and vegetables can change the color of your eyes.
 Dr. Moore explains that a high concentration of yellow hues signifies many toxins.
-Every person’s pigment is unique and requires an individual analysis.
-In general, Moore recommends eating spinach to keep the eyes youthful and bright.
+Every person’s pigment is unique and requires individual analysis.
+Moore recommends eating spinach to keep the eyes youthful and bright.

 5. Laser lightening of the eye color

 The quickest way to change your eye color is to pop in colored or decorative lenses.
-According to the American Academy of Ophthalmology, a colored contact lens tends to correct vision.
+The American Academy of Ophthalmology says a colored contact lens corrects vision.
 Decorative lenses are for cosmetic purposes only and don’t correct vision.
-Dr. Bernard leper, an FDA optometrist, says that contacts without a prescription may result in corneal ulcers or blindness.
+Dr. Bernard Leper, an FDA optometrist, says that contacts without a prescription may result in corneal ulcers or blindness.

 More Articles: